-You need to access important files on your Mac but there's a problem — you just dumped coffee all over the keyboard or you dropped it and broke the screen or it simply won't boot up, no lights, no beeps, no nothing.
+You need to access essential files on your Mac, but there's a problem — you just dumped coffee all over the keyboard, or you dropped it and broke the screen, or it won't boot up, no lights, no beeps, no nothing.
 And.
 You.
 Need.
 Those.
 Files.

 If all your stuff syncs online over iCloud or Dropbox, or if you have a fresh backup from BackBlaze of CrashPlan, you may not have a problem.
-Simply check on your iPhone, iPad, other Mac, or other device and see if what you need is there.
-Then, get your Mac problems looked at at your leisure.
+Just check on your iPhone, iPad, other Mac, or another supported device and see if what you need is there.
+Then, resolve your Mac issues at a later time.

-If you don't sync and you don't backup online, and you really need those photos, or that old tax return, or that previous version of your presentation, or that account info you hastily saved as a text file, then you'll need to take care of you Mac now.
+If you don't sync or backup your files online, and you need those photos, or that old tax return, or that previous version of your presentation, or that account info you hastily saved as a text file, then you'll need to take care of you Mac now.

 How to access your online backups remotely